 This technique involves using a man-made material that mimics the properties of real bone.
 Synthetic bone material can be made from a variety of materials, including ceramics, polymers, and calcium-based materials.
 This technique eliminates the need for any additional surgeries to harvest bone tissue from the patient’s own body or from a donor.
 However, synthetic bone material may not be as effective as real bone tissue and may require additional surgeries or procedures to maintain or replace it over time.

-Book Your Free Dental Implants Consultation Today
+Schedule Your Free Dental Implant Consultation Today

 Tips After a Bone Grafting Procedure